thenexthub/Codira/docs/CppInteroperability/CppInteroperabilityManifesto.md

 constants, so using enums in C++ to declare constants is not very idiomatic.
 Bitfield enums are used in C++ though, however, compared to overall enum usage, bitfield enums are still rare.
-Therefore, current strategy of importing non-annotated enums as Swift structs is the wrong default for C++.
+Therefore, current strategy of importing non-annotated enums as Codira structs is the wrong default for C++.

-There are multiple strategies we could take to import C++ enums into Swift.
+There are multiple strategies we could take to import C++ enums into Codira.

-**(1) Adopt the strategy used for C enums in C++**: unannotated C++ enums are imported as Swift structs, C++ enums annotated as open/closed are imported as Swift enums.
+**(1) Adopt the strategy used for C enums in C++**: unannotated C++ enums are imported as Codira structs, C++ enums annotated as open/closed are imported as Codira enums.

 Pros: